Apple's iPhones hit a wall. Now we know how bad it is

 When Apple warned earlier this month that sales over the holidays were up to 11 percent lower than previously expected, it was a shock.
 Now it's a trend.

-Apple on Tuesday predicted sales between $55 billion and $59 billion, compared with average Wall Street estimates of about $59 billion.
+Apple on Tuesday predicted sales between $55 billion and $59 billion for the second fiscal quarter, compared with average Wall Street estimates of about $59 billion.

 Apple is estimated to have sold 66.6 million iPhones in its first fiscal quarter, ended Dec.
 29, down 15 percent from a year earlier, according to Bernstein analyst Toni Sacconaghi.
 Apple stopped publishing unit sales, meaning there are no official sales numbers for iPhones, iPads or Macs.
 The company said it counted nearly $52 billion in iPhone sales, down 15 percent from the same time a year ago.